ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-08-22-worship-books.md

 - _Trembling Joy: A Biblical Defense of Traditional Worship_, Ryan Speck.
 Alliance of Confessing Evangelicals, 2022.
 - _The Westminster Directory of Public Worship_, Sinclair B. Ferguson and Mark Dever.
 Christian Heritage, 2009. &#9963;
 - _What Happens When We Worship_, Jonathan Landry Cruse.
 Reformation Heritage Books, 2022. &#9963;
-- _What is Worship Music?, Paul S. Jones_, Paul S. Jones.
+- _What is Worship Music?_, Paul S. Jones.
 P&R Publishing, 2010.
 - _When Church Became Theatre: The Transformation of Evangelical Architecture and Worship in Nineteenth-Century America_, Jeanne Halgren Kilde.
 Oxford University Press, 2005.
 - _With Reverence and Awe: Returning to the Basics of Reformed Worship_, D.G.
 Hart and John R. Muether.
 P&R Publishing, 2002. &#9963;
 - _Worship: Reformed According to Scripture_, Hughes Oliphant Old.
 Westminster John Knox Press, 2002.